davea42/libdwarf-regressiontests/README.md

 If there are no FAILs the end of a test run prints PASS along with the counts of tests, SKIPs, and FAILs and a detailed list of tests is recorded in ALLdd.
+Before June 2024 some things which worked correctly (passed) but were test-harness setup (as opposed to formal tests) counted in the PASS category  -- now these are, instead, counted in the BUILDSOK count at the end of the output.
+All fails (test-harness or not) are counted as FAIL and reported as such).
 To extract failed tests (if any) from ALLdd the scripts install a useful python program in the test directory so do

     ./exfail.py >fails